A-Nitram/Jaxxa-Rimworld/README.md

 Also check the GitHub wiki for more detailed information about the individual Modules:
 https://github.com/jaxxa/RimWorld-Enhanced-Defence/wiki

-Downlaods are Avalable on the Nexus:
+Downloads are Available on the Nexus:
 http://www.nexusmods.com/rimworld/mods/62/?

 Discussion on the Official forums at: